RoyalPineapple/blowcontrol/blowcontrol/GAMEPLAN.md

-# Dyson2MQTT Modular App Game Plan
+# BlowControl Modular App Game Plan

 > **Note to agents:**
 > Please check off each item as you complete it.
 Update this file regularly to reflect progress and any changes to the plan.